thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 This option can be highly desirable if you want to be in complete control yourself, as this allows you to roll this policy out in your own rings/waves.
 This option also should not require for you to send diagnostic data to Microsoft.

->NOTE: Testing this policy through Intune as of this date (22.
-November 2025), it gives an error 65000.
+>NOTE: Testing this policy through intune as of this date (22.
+November 2025), it gives an error 65000 in Intune.
 I'm guessing Microsoft will get this fixed/updated soon.
-If you also face this error, you can find the registry key to deploy this option in [my github here](https://github.com/thisisevilevil/IntunePublic/blob/main/PowerShell%20Scripts/Secure%20Boot%20Certificate%20Deployment/Deploy-SecureBootCert-SelfRollout.ps1)
+If you also face this error, you can find the registry key to deploy this option, as a workaround, in [my github here](https://github.com/thisisevilevil/IntunePublic/blob/main/PowerShell%20Scripts/Secure%20Boot%20Certificate%20Deployment/Deploy-SecureBootCert-SelfRollout.ps1)

 >NOTE: There is also a GPO option for all of the above mentioned options if you are not yet in Intune, or haven't flipped the "Device configuration" workload to Intune yet.
 You can find more info about the GPOs [here](https://support.microsoft.com/en-us/topic/group-policy-objects-gpo-method-of-secure-boot-for-windows-devices-with-it-managed-updates-65f716aa-2109-4c78-8b1f-036198dd5ce7#bkmk_grouppolicyobject)